Special Focus and Certificate Programs

 The Certificate in Global Health focuses on the broadest concept of public health, including international aspects of disease transmission, diagnosis, treatment, policy, and prevention.
 The overall objective of this interdisciplinary certificate is to support Mandel School students with interests in health problems, issues, and concerns that (a) transcend national boundaries, (b) may be influenced by circumstances or experiences in other countries, and (c) are best addressed by cooperative actions and solutions.
 Current participating departments and schools at Case Western Reserve University include Mathematics, Medicine, Public Health, Anthropology, Nursing, Bioethics, Epidemiology, Bio-statistics, Biology, and Engineering.

 The requirements to receive the certificate differ by discipline and emphasize disciple-specific and interdisciplinary coursework.
 For Mandel School students, this includes completion of two required interdisciplinary courses and an additional Mandel School elective.
-The certificate is most appropriate for students who choose to complete the Community and Social Development program, or the Health or Aging specializations in the Direct Practice program.
+The certificate is most appropriate for students who choose to complete the Community Practice for Social Change concentration or Health or Aging specializations in the Direct Practice program.

 Students with an interest in serving the needs of the aging population may pursue the multidisciplinary graduate certificate program offered through the Case Western Reserve University Center on Aging and Health.
 This program is designed for gerontological researchers, educators, and practitioners.
 Participating faculty are from the Mandel School and the Case Western Reserve University Schools of Medicine, Dental Medicine, Nursing and Arts and Sciences.
 Students must be enrolled in the Aging specialization at the Mandel School.